jdriscoll/jdriscoll.github.com/blog/_posts/2012-03-07-core-data-with-a-single-shared-uimanageddocument.markdown

 	@end

 Pretty simple.
 First we setup our singleton using `dispatch_once`.
 Then on initialization we define our document, set up the persistent store options and register for a couple notifications (optional, of course).
 When the document is needed (when `performWithDocument:` is called) we look to see if the document exists, or is closed, creating it or opening it as required.
-Once we've successfully loaded our document we execute the block we've received, passing in our now-ready document.
+Once we've loaded our document we execute the block we've received, passing in our now-ready document.
 Now we have a nice way of accessing our document:

 	#import "MYDocumentHandler.h"